neondatabase/website/content/docs/guides/partner-billing.md

 The `quota` object includes an array of parameters used to set threshold limits.
 Their names generally match their corresponding metric:

 * `active_time_seconds` &#8212; Sets the maximum amount of wall-clock time allowed in total across all of a project's compute endpoints.
 This means the total elapsed time, in seconds, from start to finish for each transaction handled by the project's endpoints, accumulated so far during the current billing period.
 * `compute_time_seconds` &#8212; Sets the maximum amount of CPU seconds allowed in total across all of a project's compute endpoints.
 This includes any endpoints deleted during the current billing period.
-Note that the larger the compute size per endpoint, the faster the project consumes through `compute_time_seconds`.
-For example, 1 second at .25 vCPU uses .25 `compute_time_seconds`, while 1 second at 4 vCPU consumes 4 `compute_time_seconds`.
+Note that the larger the compute size per endpoint, the faster the project consumes `compute_time_seconds`.
+For example, 1 second at .25 vCPU costs .25 compute seconds, while 1 second at 4 vCPU costs 4 compute seconds.
    | vCPUs  | active_time_seconds | compute_time_seconds |
    |--------|-----------------------|------------------------|
    | 0.25   | 1                     | 0.25                   |